wicked-rainman/M5Cardputer-PacketMonitor/README.md

 # M5Cardputer-PacketMonitor

+**Summary:**
-Summary: M5Cardputer (ESP32S3) scans for WiFi networks and associated management beacons from connected devices This code has been written to run on an M5Cardputer, but should port to any ESP32s3 board that has an SD card interface (and suitable screen if required).
+M5Cardputer (ESP32S3) scans for WiFi networks and associated management beacons from connected devices This code has been written to run on an M5Cardputer, but should portable to any ESP32s3 board that has an SD card interface (and suitable screen if required).
 A Serial GPS is attached and a GPS lock is expected.
-Code is easy to modify if a GPS is not available.
+Code could obviously be modify if a GPS is not available.

 ## Method
 On startup, two Mutexs are created.
 One for shared memory and one to organise screen writes.
 A small message queue is created to hold device MAC addresses (sender and receiver).
 The WiFi card is then placed in promiscuous mode.